 - stretch out and lower car loan payments.

 - It can lower the interest rate of an auto.

 You can also reduce the principle amount owed on a car loan to the retail value if:

 - The loan was not solely for buying the auto or

-- The loan is over 910 days old or
+- Тhe loan is over 910 days old or

 - The vehicle is used commercially

-Priority non-dischargeable debts such as income taxes, student loans or child support are repaid first in a Chapter 13, tax penalties and interest charges that accrue during the Chapter 13 can generally be discharged and only the principle on the income taxes needs to be repaid in Chapter 13 cases.
+Priority non-dischargeable debts such as income taxes, student loans or child support are repaid first in Chapter 13, tax penalties, secured debts are paid next, and unsecured debts are paid last.
+Interest charges which accrue during the Chapter 13 can generally be discharged.
+In many cases, only the principle on the income taxes must be repaid in Chapter 13.